-- Ensure an order of assistance and the avoidance of a "duplication of benefits"; - Agree to work with PRDOH and in coordination with COR3, and will work directly with FEMA, as needed, to determine if FEMA funding would be available for the project.
+Ensure an order of assistance and the avoidance of a "duplication of benefits";

+Agree to work with PRDOH and in coordination with COR3, and will work directly with FEMA, as needed, to determine if FEMA funding would be available for the project.

-6.9 Agreeing to PRDOH Capacity Assessment
+6.4.5 Agreeing to PRDOH Capacity Assessment

 To be eligible to receive CDBG-DR funds under the Program and as part of the Application process, the Applicant must confirm and provide assurance of its agreement to provide necessary documentation and assist in the completion of the PRDOH capacity assessment of its organization.
 This assessment will provide PRDOH the information needed in determining the organizational capacity to manage the CDBG-DR funds.
+In the case of committed affordable housing undertakings, the Applicant must demonstrate that it has the capacity to function as a rental housing/homeownership opportunity intake center, be able to maintain waiting lists, appropriately select eligible beneficiaries with parity, execute leases and sales contracts, refer rental housing residents to social service providers for wrap-around human services, perform ongoing compliance once units are placed into service, and physically manage rental property.

-6.10 Agreeing to PRDOH Technical Assistance
+6.4.6 Agreeing to PRDOH Technical Assistance